flux-lang/flux-snippets/README.md

 # flux-snippets

+Since `flux-lang/algorithms` was created, this repo would serve for some really basic samples.

 A repo for flux code snippets, created to discuss language features and show some concepts

 Disclaimer: a lot of stuff on `flux` is under consideration.